 Also, check how often your garage door opener is running.
 Sometimes a neighbour may be using the same frequency for their garage doors as you are for theirs, and when he walks by and tries to open their door, he opens yours as well.
 You may think that your door is malfunctioning by opening and closing randomly, but in reality, it only opens when signalled by someone else.
 If all else fails for your transmitters, you can reset them by pressing and holding the “learn” button on each transmitter, BUT, all systems are different so this may not apply to your system.
 You may need to consult your garage door owner’s manual for additional instructions on how to reset your settings or take a look at resources online for your specific make and model.

 The photocell sensors on your garage doors are dirty or misaligned.

 Are you noticing anything else?
 Maybe give us a call.
-We might be able to help solve your mystery Garage Door needs, repair it or worst-case scenario, replace it with a new one at our factory-direct prices.
+We might be able to help solve your problem and offer to repair it or worst-case scenario, replace it with a new one at our factory-direct prices.